 - Return group transfer from Adelaide to Flinders Ranges

 - 3.5 star twin share or single supplement accommodation available for additional $450

-- Tuesday 18 to Monday 24 September – Adventurous Women (Women Only) – 6 PLACES LEFT
+- Wednesday 18 to Tuesday 24 September – Adventurous Women (women only)

 DAY 1 – 3kms approx 1 hours walking (easy)

 We depart Adelaide at 7.30am with our departure from the centrally located Chifley Hotel on South Terrace

 By mid-morning we arrive at Point Wakefield and stop at a local coffee shop for morning tea